solyarisoftware/PERE/README.md

 PERE
 ====
-P-ushed E-vents with return R-eceipt E-ngine: a Ruby-Sinatra SSE Pub/Sub architecture
+P-ushed E-vents with return R-eceipt E-ngine: a Ruby-Sinatra SSE Pub/Sub framework

-Simple Ruby Sinatra pub/sub architecture, to show how to push events using flat HTTP Server-Sent Eventsto downstream (JSON) events to clients devices with delivery receipts (using HTTP webhooks).
+Simple a proof of concept code, to show how to push events using flat HTTP SSE to downstream events to clients devices with delivery receipts (using HTTP webhooks).

-## Push notifications with "certified" delivery (the problem)
+## Push notifications with "certified" delivery ?

 - For some business application purposes, I need to delivery "events/messages" server-side published, to a multitude of devices.